H.R. 3184: PFAS Alternatives Act

 Emergency medical services personnel and other first responders

-They may benefit from safer protective equipment and training on how to reduce harmful exposure during emergency response work.
+Responders who use the same protective equipment would get safer gear and training on cutting harmful exposure during emergency work.

 Universities and nonprofit safety research groups

-They would be eligible for federal grants to study, design, and test safer turnout gear and related materials.
+Eligible nonprofits, universities, and fire service organizations could win federal grants to study, design, and test safer turnout gear and materials.

 Firefighter health and safety organizations